sava-software/sava/README.md

 ## Requirements

 - The latest generally available JDK.
-This project will continue to move to the latest JDK and will not maintain versions released against previous JDK's.
+This project will continue to move to the latest and will not maintain versions released against previous JDK's.

 ## Dependencies